julhaas91/julhaas91.github.io/_projects/aixcell.md

 importance: 1
 category: research
 ---
-### summary
+## summary

-AIxCell is an innovative research project aimed at revolutionizing the analysis of biomedical image data, such as cell microscopy, by automating traditionally manual and expertise-intensive processes.
-The project leverages advanced **deep learning (DL)** techniques to create an **AutoML software tool** that empowers biomedical professionals—including biologists, medical practitioners, and virologists—to independently develop and utilize deep learning solutions tailored to their specific challenges.
+**AIxCell** is an innovative research project designed to revolutionize the analysis of biomedical image data, such as cell microscopy, by automating traditionally manual and expertise-intensive processes.
+The project utilizes advanced **deep learning (DL)** techniques to develop an **AutoML software tool**, enabling biomedical professionals—including biologists, medical practitioners, and virologists—to independently create and apply deep learning solutions tailored to their specific challenges.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">